Compact symmetric spaces, triangular factorization, and Cayley coordinates: Abstract

 \section{Abstract}

 Let $U/K$ represent a connected, compact symmetric space, where $\theta$ is an involution of $U$ that fixes $K$, $\phi: U/K \to U$ is the geodesic Cartan embedding, and $G$ is the complexification of $U$.
-We investigate the intersection, studied by Pickrell~\cite{Pickrell2}, of $\phi(U/K)$ with the Bruhat decomposition of $G$ corresponding to a $\theta$-stable triangular, or LDU, factorization $\mf g = \mf n^- \oplus \mf h \oplus \mf n^+$ of the Lie algebra $\mf g$ of $G$.
+We investigate the intersection of $\phi(U/K)$ with the Bruhat decomposition of $G$ corresponding to a $\theta$-stable triangular, or LDU, factorization of the Lie algebra of $G$.
 When $g \in \phi(U/K)$ is generic, the corresponding factorization $g=ld(g)u$ is unique, where $l \in N^-, d(g) \in H$, and $u \in N^+$.
-In this paper we present an explicit formula for $d$ in Cayley coordinates, compute it in several classes of symmetric spaces, and use it to identify representatives of the connected components of the generic part of $\phi(U/K)$.
-This formula calculates a moment map for a torus action on the highest dimensional symplectic leaves of the Evens-Lu Poisson structure on $U/K$~\cite{Evens-Lu} studied also by Foth and Otto~\cite{Foth-Otto}, and Caine~\cite{Caine}.
+In this paper we present an explicit formula for $d$ in Cayley coordinates, compute it in several types of symmetric spaces, and use it to identify representatives of the connected components of the generic part of $\phi(U/K)$.
+This formula calculates a moment map for a torus action on the highest dimensional symplectic leaves of the Evens-Lu Poisson structure on $U/K$.